platformsh/platformsh-docs/docs/src/guides/symfony/customize/postgresql.md

 You're ready to go locally with PostgreSQL.

 ## Configure your Platform.sh project to use PostgreSQL
-1. From your terminal, at the root of your Symfony application, create a new GIT branch:

-     ```bash
-     symfony cloud:branch feat-add-postgresql
-     ```
 1. Add a PostgreSQL database engine component
     All components used for your Platform.sh environment are listed in the .platform/services.yaml file.
     Database engine is part of it and you need to add a new PostgreSQL component in this file.